jackmok33/teacher-ui/README.md

 ## Features

-- **Upload CSV**: Allows teachers to upload a spreadsheet containing questions or other relevant data to configure quizzes or games.
+- **Upload JSON**: Allows teachers to upload a JSON file containing questions or other relevant data to configure quizzes or games.
 - **Camera Capture**: Supports capturing images via the camera for object recognition.
 - **Quiz Question Generator**: Automatically generates quiz questions based on selected topics, age group, and other parameters.
 - **Time Limit Configuration**: Teachers can set time limits for quizzes to challenge students.